kserve/modelmesh-performance/docs/README.md

   -wp uint
     	Number of worker pool.
 Default: 1 (default 1)
 ```
-### Examples
+### Examples:
-Using the tester from inside same namespace to target the kube-dns address and port that is corresponding ModelMesh Serving service.
+The following examples use the tester from inside the same namespace to target the kube-dns address and port corresponding to the ModelMesh Serving service.

-Target the Simple-String models named simple-string-tf-1 to simple-string-tf-2000 at 1000 queries for 60 seconds.
+Target the Simple-String models named `simple-string-tf-1` to `simple-string-tf-2000` at 1000 queries for 60 seconds.
 ```bash
 ./multi_model_test -u dns:///modelmesh-serving:8033 -npm 2000 -ma "SimpleStringTF" -qps 1000 -dur 60
 ```
-Target the Simple-String and MnistOnnx models named simple-string-tf-1 to simple-string-tf-2000 and mnist-onnx-1 to mnist-onnx-2000 at 1000 queries for 60 seconds.
+Target the Simple-String and MnistOnnx models named `simple-string-tf-1` to `simple-string-tf-2000` and `mnist-onnx-1` to `mnist-onnx-2000` at 1000 queries for 60 seconds.
 ```bash
 ./multi_model_test -u dns:///modelmesh-serving:8033 -npm 2000 -ma "SimpleStringTF MnistOnnx" -qps 1000 -dur 60
 ```
- Sometimes, it is useful to verify whether all tested the models can respond.
-In debug mode, the tester sends inference requests to Simple-String and MnistOnnx models named simple-string-tf-1 to simple-string-tf-2000 and mnist-onnx-1 to mnist-onnx-2000 sequentially and print the response.
+ Sometimes, it is useful to verify whether all the models can respond.
+In debug mode, the tester sends inference requests to Simple-String and MnistOnnx models named `simple-string-tf-1` to `simple-string-tf-2000` and `mnist-onnx-1` to `mnist-onnx-2000` sequentially and print the response.

 ```bash
 ./multi_model_test -u dns:///modelmesh-serving:8033 -npm 2000 -ma "SimpleStringTF MnistOnnx" -debug